Refuse & Recycling in Livonia

 Curbside Collection of Used Textiles and Small Household Items

-the simple recycling program (collecting of clothing and household items) has resumed service as of Monday, aug.
-31.
+the simple recycling program (collecting of clothing and household items)

 The City of Livonia offers a convenient new recycling service for residents: curbside collection of used textiles and small household items.
 The service is provided by Simple Recycling and is free to residents.